yrashk/es4j/README.md

 You can find our current slide deck at https://eventsourcing.com/presentation

+# Downloading and installing

+To start using ES4J, please follow the [installation instructions](http://es4j-doc.eventsourcing.com/getting_started/install.html).

 # Documentation

-Installation instructions and documentation can be found at [es4j-doc.eventsourcing.com](http://es4j-doc.eventsourcing.com)
+Documentation can be found at [es4j-doc.eventsourcing.com](http://es4j-doc.eventsourcing.com)

 We strive to specify the building blocks behind Eventsourcing and its ecosystem as succinct specifications, you can find the current list of them at [rfc.eventsourcing.com](http://rfc.eventsourcing.com)